 The wake was terrible.
 He was such a close friend to the family that Dad & I sat with the family & had our hands shaken.
 Then everyone left & it was just us & the family.
 He was lying there in the coffin & I watched the undertaker close it.

 It's a moment I'll never forget.
 Walking down their road now (pictured), I don't feel them there anymore.
 I petted the horses in the next field a few weeks ago.
 There was a new foal.
 New life in a place where they had been & gone.
 It's funny how one day you're there & the next you're not.
 I think it should be everyones goal in life to live life to the fullest, be a good person, & not to take yourself too seriously.
-Maybe then when you're gone people will remember
+Maybe then when you're gone people will remember you.

 No comments: